gkoh/furble/README.md

       - this might last 30 hours

 # Things To Do

-- error handling is atrocious (it'll probably crash, then restart, which is OK, the M5StickC boots quickly)
+- error handling is ~atrocious~improving (it might crash, then restart, which is OK, the M5StickC boots quickly)
 - improve the device matching and connection abstractions
   - especially if more cameras get supported